Angel-125/MCM/GameData/WildBlueIndustries/MCM/Readme.txt

 ---REVISION HISTORY---

+2.1.0
+- Added the Stagecoach Multipurpose Node.
+Based on Pathfinder's Mule, the Stagecoach has less storage capacity but it has attachment points for docking ports.

+2.0.1
+- Made art assets self-contained.
+- Lowered the MBU's crew ports; if you rest the MBU on the ground with its legs retracted, it can serve as a base hub.
+- Minor bug fixes.

 2.0 Initial Release

 - Added the Pioneer Multipurpose Colony Module.
 It counts as part of Pathfinder's Habitation components.